Starting and finishing in Havelock North village, MCL Construction TRIPLE PEAKS is an event for your bucket list!

 Participants on leg 1 will depart Havelock North Village en masse, and be guided through the streets of Havelock North until reaching the hills.
 Then it's all go!
-Passing through historic Kopanga Station, competitors will then enjoy a steady climb to the top of Mt Erin (489 m), and then a fast, fun descent to the Tukituki River, at Rochfort Road.
+Competitors will pass through historic Kopanga Station and Ben Gaddum's farm, and then enjoy a steady climb to the top of Mt Erin (489 m) (steep pinch near the top!), and then a fast, fun descent to the Tukituki River, at Rochfort Road.

 Leg 2: MT KAHURANAKI (distance 22 kms - total elevation gain 848m)

-Participants on leg 2 will gently climb up from the Tukituki River transition, across farmland (thus avoiding the tar sealed section).
-Upon reaching the access road to Mt Kahuranaki, participants will head up to the 646m trig via new tracks on the south side of this hill, where they will then enjoy a fun, fast descent back (on a different route to the uphill track) back down to the River to cross at the same point as transition 1.
+Participants on leg 2 will gently climb up from the Tukituki River transition (at 37m above sea level), across farmland (thus avoiding the tar sealed section).
+This is 5 kms of gentle ascent to 163m above sea level.
+Upon reaching the access road to Mt Kahuranaki, participants will travel up a further 5 kms to the 646m trig via the gravel farm track to the summit, where they will then enjoy a fun, fast descent back, around the south side (on a different route to the uphill track) back down to the River to cross at the same point as transition 1.

 Participants on leg 3 will ''take the baton'' at the Tukituki River crossing, and then traverse beautiful farmland on the western side of the Tukituki.
-Upon reaching the base of Te Mata Peak, competitors will ascend to the 399m trig along beautiful single track, and then weave their way back down to the Village through Tainui Reserve and Keith Sands Grove, enjoying impressive views, beautiful native forest and fun trails along the way.
+Upon reaching the base of Te Mata Peak, competitors will ascend to the 399m trig along beautiful single track, past the Giant Redwoods and Karaka Grove, and then weave their way back down to the Village through Hikanui Reserve, Tainui Reserve and Keith Sands Grove, enjoying impressive views, beautiful native forest and fun trails along the way.